 Costs and Important Information

 ALI in the News

 - ALI was featured on the front page of the Baltimore Sun!

 - ALI Future Leaders – Nursery Management Magazine

 According to the US Bureau of Labor Statistics, “Planning and developing new commercial, industrial, and residential construction projects and redeveloping existing landscapes will drive employment growth.”
 Maryland is one of the top five paying states for this occupation.
 Starting management salaries will likely be in the $40,000 to $60,000 per year range, with rapid promotion potential for this in-demand field.

 How to Apply

-In addition to submitting the application, applicants are asked to include a cover letter, resume, and a copy of their most recent high school or college transcripts (unofficial transcripts are acceptable.)
+In addition to submitting the application, applicants must include a cover letter, resume, and a copy of their most recent high school or college transcripts (unofficial transcripts are acceptable.)
 The resume should include 2 personal references, with their contact information.
 Please email all items or any questions to firstname.lastname@example.org.
 All course work is conducted by CCBC (the Community College of Baltimore County) Sustainable Horticulture Program.
 Before being accepted into the ALI program, all students must apply to CCBC, obtain a CCBC ID number and possibly take a placement test.